jigsawlll/PsyBP/README.md

 *All resources will be made fully accessible to the public immediately upon the acceptance of our manuscript.*

-## 🏫 About the Project
-This project is developed and maintained by the research team at the **School of Software Engineering, Yunnan University**.
-Our research focuses on the development, safety, and application of Large Language Models in the domain of psychological counseling.

 ## 📩 Contact
 For any inquiries regarding the model or the upcoming CARE framework, please feel free to open an issue in this repository.
 We will respond as soon as possible.